 If your dog tends to eat cat poop, a valid concern is that he might end up swallowing a side of kitty litter, which is harmful in large quantities, especially if the absorbent (clumping) litter expands in his gut.
 A dog with a belly full of kitty litter can become severely ill and might end up with vomiting or diarrhea.
 Plus, the consumed litter can be difficult to remove as it scatters throughout the digestive tract.

 So how do you prevent corophagia?
 Above all, remember that when your dog snacks on poop, he is behaving naturally.
 To him, his habit is rewarding, and delicious.
 So, removing his temptation and rewarding him for preferred behaviors will always be your best training tools.
 Scoop your yard frequently, keep Fido on a short leash in that poop-riddled park and put the cat’s litter box out of reach.
-A covered cat box might be all that is needed if your dog is much larger than your cat.
+A covered cat box might be all that is needed if your dog is much larger than your cat or put your cat box in a room with a step over gate to keep your dog from entering.

 Quite often, putting Fido on a high protein, low carbohydrate and low fat diet also will do the trick.
 Pet stores sell pet food additives that claim to make poop less palatable, but many owners find that a teaspoon of canned spinach, pineapple or a little meat tenderizer works equally well.